wkrzywiec/wkrzywiec.github.io/content/posts/031_github-actions-first-android.md

 ---
 title: "GitHub Actions for Android: First Approach"
 date: 2019-10-24
-summary: "Spin up multiple applications with Docker Compose"
+summary: "Automate building and testing Android application with GitHub Actions"
-description: "In this blog post I would like to show you how to run your Angular application in a Docker container, then I’ll introduce a multi-stage Docker build which will make the container smaller and your work more automated."
+description: "In this blog post I would like to show you a simple set up for my Android project of GitHub Actions — new feature of well-known host of Git repositories — which can help you automate test execution and build your application."
 tags: ["java", "android", "github-action", "devops", "ci-cd", "github"]
 canonicalUrl: "https://wkrzywiec.medium.com/github-actions-for-android-first-approach-f616c24aa0f9"
 ---